prakhar3949/agentic-rag/README.md

 parallel-fanout LangGraph agent behind four hand-written guardrail rails, a from-scratch LLM-judge evaluation harness, full LangSmith observability, and a FastAPI + Streamlit demo.

-The deliverable here isn't just a working system — it's a system whose every non-obvious design decision is written down with the alternative that was rejected and why.
-See `ROADMAP.md` for the full spec, stack decisions, and ablation plan, and one `PHASE*_NOTES.md` per phase for what was decided, what was measured, and what's still open.

 ---

 ## How it works